ska-sa/katgpucbf/doc/xbgpu.design.b.rst

 kernel operating as before but only on a single batch.

-This does mean that the inputs are loaded multiple times, but caches help significantly here, and the kernel tends to be be more compute-bound in this domain.
+This does mean that the inputs are loaded multiple times, but caches help significantly here, and the kernel tends to be more compute-bound in this domain.

 Dithering